archernar/cuu/README.md

-     groupadduser                 -a -t        Add user/userlist to group groupcreate                  -a -t        Create group in profile groupdelete                  -a -u -t     Delete group from profile by group name grouplist                    -a           List groups in profile
+     groupadduser                 -a -t        Add user/userlist to group groupcreate                  -a -t        Create group in profile groupdelete                  -a -u -t     Delete group from profile by group name grouplistusers               -a           List users in group
-     grouplistusers               -a           List users in group
+     groupls                      -a           List groups in profile
      groupremoveallusers          -a           Remove all groups atttach to user groupremoveuser              -a           Remove user from group by group name groupsforuser                -a           List groups attached to user

 Role Commands
-     roleslist                    -a           List Roles
+     rolels                       -a           List Roles

 VPC Commands
      vpccreate                    -a -r        Create a Two Subnet VPC